 Innovative Industrial Properties (IIPR) Dips More Than Broader Markets: What You Should Know

-Wall Street will be looking for positivity from Innovative Industrial Properties as it approaches its next earnings report date.
-The company is expected to report EPS of $2.02, up 23.17% from the prior-year quarter.
+Investors will be hoping for strength from Innovative Industrial Properties as it approaches its next earnings release.
+In that report, analysts expect Innovative Industrial Properties to post earnings of $2.02 per share.
+This would mark year-over-year growth of 23.17%.
 Meanwhile, our latest consensus estimate is calling for revenue of $68.5 million, up 40.17% from the prior-year quarter.

-Investors might also notice recent changes to analyst estimates for Innovative Industrial Properties.
+Any recent changes to analyst estimates for Innovative Industrial Properties should also be noted by investors.
 These recent revisions tend to reflect the evolving nature of short-term business trends.
-With this in mind, we can consider positive estimate revisions a sign of optimism about the company's business outlook.
+As such, positive estimate revisions reflect analyst optimism about the company's business and profitability.

 Our research shows that these estimate changes are directly correlated with near-term stock prices.
 Investors can capitalize on this by using the Zacks Rank.
 This model considers these estimate changes and provides a simple, actionable rating system.

 Ranging from #1 (Strong Buy) to #5 (Strong Sell), the Zacks Rank system has a proven, outside-audited track record of outperformance, with #1 stocks returning an average of +25% annually since 1988.
 The Zacks Consensus EPS estimate remained stagnant within the past month.
-Innovative Industrial Properties is holding a Zacks Rank of #3 (Hold) right now.
+Innovative Industrial Properties is currently a Zacks Rank #3 (Hold).

-Looking at its valuation, Innovative Industrial Properties is holding a Forward P/E ratio of 13.77.
-Its industry sports an average Forward P/E of 12.69, so we one might conclude that Innovative Industrial Properties is trading at a premium comparatively.
+Looking at its valuation, Innovative Industrial Properties is holding a Forward P/E ratio of 13.22.
+This represents a premium compared to its industry's average Forward P/E of 12.64.

 The REIT and Equity Trust - Other industry is part of the Finance sector.
-This industry currently has a Zacks Industry Rank of 85, which puts it in the top 34% of all 250+ industries.
+This group has a Zacks Industry Rank of 74, putting it in the top 30% of all 250+ industries.

 The Zacks Industry Rank includes is listed in order from best to worst in terms of the average Zacks Rank of the individual companies within each of these sectors.
 Our research shows that the top 50% rated industries outperform the bottom half by a factor of 2 to 1.